antoine-coulon/skott/README.md

 >
 > **skott** goal is to represent all the file tree structure but was designed to only include dependencies currently being used in the project based on the entrypoint.
 Consequently unused files (files that are not imported/exported by any other file) won't be included in the graph structure.

-✅ Works for **JavaScript/Node.js** projects (ECMAScript and CommonJS modules).
+✅ Works for **JavaScript/TypeScript** projects (ECMAScript and CommonJS modules both supported).
 Dynamic imports for ECMAScript are also tracked.

 ✅ Deeply detects **circular dependencies** in an efficient way, with the ability to provide a max depth for the search